lukiwieser/aave-liquidation-risk/README.md

 ![loans-without-liquidations.](docs/loans-without-liquidations.png)
 Here we see the number of loans without liquidations for certain asset pairs.
+They seem to follow the power law, characterized by a few highly popular asset pairs and numerous less popular ones.
 Most loans are in ETH-USD (collateral-debt).
 The 4th most popular is USD-USD.

 ![loans-with-liquidations](docs/loans-with-liquidations.png)